OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-too-many-documents-to-inline-error-in-mongodb-aggregation/README.md

+# 🐞 Overcoming the "Too Many Documents to Inline" Error in MongoDB Aggregation

 This document addresses a common error encountered when performing aggregations in MongoDB involving large datasets: the "Too Many Documents to Inline" error.
 This happens when the `$lookup` or other aggregation stages attempt to process an excessively large number of documents in memory, exceeding the system's available resources.